How much does it cost to run an AI chatbot?

 Want a number for your exact volume?
 The AI Cost-per-Task Calculator has a chatbot template — set your conversations/day and turns, and it models the cost across every major model instantly.

-The price gap between efficient and frontier models in 2026 is enormous.
-On output tokens — which dominate chatbot cost because the model talks back — you're looking at roughly:
+The price gap between efficient and frontier models in 2026 is material.
+On output tokens — which dominate chatbot cost because the model talks back — use the current pricing table instead of a static rate copied into a guide.

 The strategic insight most teams miss: a support or FAQ chatbot rarely needs a frontier model.
 Answering "what's your refund policy" from a knowledge base is not a reasoning-hard task.
 Efficient models handle it indistinguishably from frontier models in blind tests.
 Paying GPT-5.5 prices for FAQ answers is the most common — and most expensive — mistake in production chatbots.